October 8, 2005

 My Faith Made Me Do It

 I have never understood how people can use faith as justification for their actions without sounding at least somewhat crazy.
-Suppose a friend tells me that he just bought a Chevy Camaro.
-I might express surprise, noting that Consumer Reports rated this particular model (and virtually everything else made by Chevy) poorly.
+Suppose a friend tells me that he just bought a 1999 Chevy Camaro.
+I might express surprise, noting that Consumer Reports rated this particular model (and virtually everything else made by Chevy at the time) rather poorly.
 If my friend were to respond, "Well, my faith leads me to believe the car will be perfect," I would expect most of us to think that this was at least somewhat odd.

-We all know that religious faith serves as a shield capable of deflecting almost any evidence which contradicts a theist's beliefs.
+Religious faith serves as a shield capable of deflecting almost any evidence which contradicts a theist's beliefs.
 It reminds me of the phrase, "My mind's made up, so don't confuse me with the facts."
 When people resort to faith to explain or justify their actions, they are really seeking to end the argument.
-Unfortunately, this is usually effective because people are rarely comfortable attacking someone's religious faith.
+Unfortunately, this is usually effective because people are rarely comfortable criticizing someone's religious faith.
 For some strange reason, raising questions about someone's religious beliefs is perceived as rude or intolerant.

 "I can see why some people would think that the death penalty is cruel, but my faith leads me to support it."
 What?
 Now we are in a situation where blind acceptance of religious dogma for which there is ample contradictory evidence somehow provides justification for another set of beliefs.
 And the argument ends because we are too polite to go after the faith statement.
 "My faith leads me to vote Republican."
 The second one runs out of rational arguments or finds oneself losing an argument, one resorts to one's faith.
 The creationists are ultimately forced to resort to faith.
 The terrorists must eventually use faith to explain and attempt to justify the unjustifiable.